Gordon has been cooking and experimenting with food since childhood. He loves coming up with new and tasty culinary creations.

 - Put your oven on to preheat to 200C/400F/Gas Mark 6.
 Lightly oil a casserole dish with vegetable oil.
 Season the chicken breast fillets with salt and pepper and lay them side by side in the dish, presentation sides up.
 Season further with a scattering of dried oregano.
-Put the lid on the dish and cook in the preheated oven for thirty minutes, or until done.
+Put the lid on the dish and cook in the preheated oven for 30 minutes, or until done.

 - Bring a large pot of salted water to a rolling boil before adding the conchiglie pasta.
-Stir well and cook on a medium simmer for ten minutes before draining, covering and setting aside to cool.
+Stir well and cook on a medium simmer for 10 minutes before draining, covering and setting aside to cool.